 Breaking the Cycle of Youth Crime - Alice Springs

-The Northern Territory Government is committed to breaking the cycle of youth crime and antisocial behaviour in Alice Springs.
+The Northern Territory Government is implementing the Breaking the Cycle plan to tackle youth crime and anti-social behaviour in Alice Springs.

-- Allocate three School Compliance Officers to work with young people when attempts to increase school attendance has not been successful.
+- Allocation of three School Compliance Officers to work with young people when attempts to increase school attendance has not been successful.
+These officers have been appointed.

 - Place more mobile CCTV cameras in antisocial behaviour hotspots.
 Mobile CCTV cameras allow police to rapidly deploy an overt surveillance capability that can be monitored live to assist in detecting incidents and identifying and prosecuting offenders.

-A range of cross agency efforts to tackle youth crime in Alice Springs have also been introduced, including:
+A range of cross agency efforts to tackle youth crime in Alice Springs has also been introduced, including:

-- The Alice Springs Interagency Case Management Group (ICMG) with staff from Territory Families, NT Police, and the Department of Education to focus on 30 young people (and their families) to ensure issues causing bad behaviour are identified and tackled to reduce the likelihood of future offending or reoffending.
+- The Alice Springs Interagency Case Management Group (ICMG) with staff from Territory Families, NT Police, and the Department of Education that focus on up to 30 young people (and their families) to ensure issues causing bad behaviour are identified and tackled to reduce the likelihood of future offending or reoffending.

-- Operation Marsh was recently launched in Alice Springs by NT Police, the Department of Education, Territory Families and Department of Local Government, Housing and Community Development.
-Police will conduct increasing overt and covert targeted police patrols in areas frequented by property offenders and work closely with other agencies in the case management of offenders.
+- Operation Marsh was launched in Alice Springs in February 2019 by NT Police, the Department of Education, Territory Families and Department of Local Government, Housing and Community Development.
+Police are conducting increasing overt and covert targeted patrols in areas frequented by property offenders and working closely with other agencies in the case management of offenders.

 - School-based policing, with a more flexible approach than the previous school policing program, to provide more flexibility to target at risk youth.
 The program focuses on positive youth engagement and delivery of vital safety education.